PowerShell/SecretStore/Docs/DesignDoc.md

 ## Description

 The Microsoft.PowerShell.SecretStore is a PowerShell module extension vault for Microsoft.PowerShell.SecretManagement.
-It is a secure storage solution that stores secret data on a local machine.
+It is a secure storage solution that stores secret data on the local machine.
-It is based on .NET crypto APIs, and works on all PowerShell supported platforms for Windows, Linux, macOS.
+It is based on .NET cryptography APIs, and works on all PowerShell supported platforms for Windows, Linux, macOS.

-Secret data is stored at rest in encrypted form on the file system.
-Secret data remains encrypted in memory, and is decrypted only when returned to a user query.
+Secret data is stored at rest in encrypted form on the file system, and decrypted when returned to a user query.

 The store file data integrity is verified using a cryptographic hash embedded in the file.